Part II. Definitions and General Requirements

 "Environmental remediation activity" means any activity planned or carried out for the purpose of reducing or eliminating any environmental hazard, including activities necessary to train individuals in the proper or lawful conduct of such activities, which are regulated by federal or state law or regulation.

-"Financial interest" means financial benefit accruing to an individual or to a member of his immediate family.
-Such interest shall exist by reason of (i) ownership in a business if the ownership exceeds 3.0% of the total equity of the business; (ii) annual gross income that exceeds, or may be reasonably anticipated to exceed $1,000 from ownership in real or personal property or a business; (iii) salary, other compensation, fringe benefits, or benefits from the use of property, or a combination thereof, paid or provided by a business that exceeds or may reasonably be expected to exceed $1,000 annually; or (iv) ownership of real or personal property if the interest exceeds $1,000 in value.
+"Financial interest" means financial benefit accruing to an individual or to a member of the individual's immediate family.
+Such interest exists by reason of (i) ownership in a business if the ownership exceeds 3.0% of the total equity of the business; (ii) annual gross income that exceeds or may be reasonably anticipated to exceed $2,000 from ownership in real or personal property or a business; (iii) salary, other compensation, fringe benefits, or benefits from the use of property, or a combination thereof, paid or provided by a business that exceeds or may reasonably be expected to exceed $2,000 annually; or (iv) ownership of real or personal property if the interest exceeds $2,000 in value.

-"Firm" means any company, partnership, corporation, sole proprietorship, association, or other business entity.
+"Firm" means any company, partnership, corporation, sole proprietorship, association, or any other form of business organization recognized under the laws of the Commonwealth of Virginia.

 "Guest instructor" means an individual designated by the training program manager or principal instructor to provide instruction specific to the lecture, hands-on activities, or work practice components of a course.